 How Long Do I Need to Participate in Physical Therapy for Paraplegia?

-Someone who intensely pursues rehabilitation and practices many repetitions will recover much faster and ultimately require less physical therapy.
+Generally, individuals who intensely pursue rehabilitation improve quicker and ultimately require less physical therapy.

 The Importance of Physical Therapy for Paraplegia Recovery